• About

 23 Monday Jul 2018

-Posted by larrymuffin in blog
+Posted blog

 I have another blog which is completely different from Larry Muffin.
 I created this blog for my campaign for municipal office.
 The topics are specific to issues in our City Charlottetown.
 Here is the link if you are interested.